Sugovlad/realo/Readme.md

 ### UI

-Configured for running locally and in container.
+Configured for running both locally and in a container.
+The UI has 2 tabs:

-Ui has 2 tabs.
-First tabs contains project list.
-You can create/delete project.
-You can assign user created in second tab to projects.
+The first tab contains a project list.
+You can create/delete projects and assign users created in the second tab to these projects.
-Second tab contains user list.
-You can create/delete project.
+The second tab contains a user list.
+You can create/delete users.

 ## API url